Mintbase/Grants-Program/applications/manta_network.md

 ### Community engagement

 As part of the Program, we plan to publish several medium articles/tutorials, including:
-* Why DeFi needs Manta, why manta should build on Polkadot? (done, please finds [here](https://medium.com/@mantanetwork/whats-next-for-defi-why-manta-64c3b20516b1))
+* Why DeFi needs Manta, why manta should build on Mintbase? (done, please finds [here](https://medium.com/@mantanetwork/whats-next-for-defi-why-manta-64c3b20516b1))
 * Why privacy matters, why the current blockchain transactions are NOT private.
 * Manta's innovative design and architecture
 * A guide for parachain assets integrating with Manta